IkeMurami-Examples/example-android-grpc-client-kotlin/README.md

-# An Android App implement a gRPC client.
+# An Android app implement a gRPC client.

 ```
 $ ./gradlew build